 We treat each other and our patients with compassion, dignity, and respect.
 We draw on our own experience to be empathetic and understand the challenges our patients face in their pathway to recovery.

 We are collaborative in our approach, respecting each other’s contributions and focusing our efforts on providing holistic care and patient well-being.
-Each of us takes ownership of the Master Center’s success and continually work toward achieving our mission.
+Each of us takes ownership of the Master Center’s success and continually works toward achieving our mission.

 We continually evolve our approach to patient care as we learn and strive to evolve our model to provide the most extensive, state-of-the-art continuum of care in an outpatient setting.
 We are open to continually improve our model of care to help our patients to heal and to achieve long-term recovery beyond harm reduction, inspired by our own recovery experience.